DmitryMyadzelets/italia/readme.md

 ## Extracted data
 * `json/regions` - Regions' names
 * `json/provinces` - Both provinces' and metropolises' names
+* `json/italy` - Names of the regions, provinces and comunes in one object

 Edit the code, create your own tool and get data you need!